p7g/c-bytecode-vm/docs/stdlib.md

 ### function `size(map)`

-Count the number of values in `map`.
+Return the number of values in `map`.

 ### function `iter(map)`